MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Osservazioni

-L'implementazione deve nascondere tutte le barre degli strumenti `OnShowToolbars`visualizzate da.
+L'implementazione deve nascondere tutte le barre degli strumenti visualizzate da `OnShowToolbars` .

 ## <a name="colecontroloninactivemousemove"></a><a name="oninactivemousemove"></a>COleControl:: OnInactiveMouseMove